tobiom123/e-commerce-rest-api/README.md

 ```
 Then replace assign the Gateway IP to DB_HOST within your .env

-The REST API should now be running and accessible at `http://localhost:80` or `http://localhost:8000`.
+The REST API should now be running and accessible at `http://localhost:80`.